emews/emews-project-creator/README.md

 ```

 In addition to the common configuration parameters described [above](#templates),
-the configuration file for an eqr workflow requires the following:
+the configuration file for an EQR workflow requires the following:

 * `me_algo_cfg_file_name` - the path to a configuration file for the R ME algorithm.
 This
 path will be passed to the R ME when it is initialized.
-* `me_scrpt` - the path to the R script implementing the ME algorithm.
+* `me_scrpt` - the path to the R script implementing the ME algorithm
-* `trials` - the number of trials or replicates to perform for each model run.
+* `trials` - the number of trials or replicates to perform for each model run
 * `model_output_file_name` - each model run is passed a file path for writing its output.
 This is the name of that file.
 * `model_output_file_ext` - the file extension (e.g., `csv`) of the `model_output_file_name`